 With the best of intentions so many people kill so many hedgehogs this way and, worryingly, I’ve even known a few rescues to make this mistake, too.

-So please, never give food to a hedgehog casualty found out in the daytime.
+So please, never give food to a hedgehog casualty found out in the daytime until you've spoken to an experienced rescue.
 And never try to offer water directly into the casualty’s mouth.
 There is a real danger it will end up in the animal’s lungs, not their stomach, and she will die.
 Bring her indoors away from flies, put her in a high sided box or container (even sick hogs can climb), put a tee-shirt or tea-towel or some kitchen roll in with her so she can hide, provide a dish of some lukewarm water (body temperature water will be absorbed faster than cold), then leave her in peace in a quiet room, so she can feel safe enough to drink for herself while you phone a rescue.

 These first few hours of rescue are critical, and food really is the last thing she needs.

 Flies will lay their eggs on anything that is still and will provide food for their offspring, including a sick hedgehog.
 Bobbin had been bitten by a dog and the blood had attracted flies.
 Fly eggs look like tiny rice grains and are clumped together.
 A fly blown hog is an emergency as within just a few hours the eggs will hatch into maggots, and begin to eat the hedgehog alive.
 Luckily Bobbin was brought in before the eggs had hatched.

 This poor boy was spotted running round a garden frantically, occasionally stopping and trying to bite his own neck.
 He had a wound that looked like a strimmer injury, running behind his ear and down his neck.
 The wound was teeming with maggots and some had migrated down into his ear canal.
 He was being eaten alive and was in agony.